 There’s a technique that I refer to as Wrapping Yourself in the Flag.
 Here’s how it works: Let’s say I’m in favor of Foreign Policy X or Domestic Policy Y. And you’re not.
-Rather than engaging you on the specific issues at hand, I wrap my policy proposals in the flag of something else, like patriotism and religion.
+Rather than engaging you on the specific issues at hand, I wrap my policy proposals in the flag of something else, like patriotism or religion.
 So, if you’re not in favor of Foreign Policy X, I’ll say that clearly you hate America.
 And if you’re not in favor of Domestic Policy Y, I’ll say that clearly you hate Jesus.
 Just a few years ago, Harper and the Conservatives were saying that anyone who didn’t support the expansion of the government’s surveillance powers was in favor of pedophilia and pedophiles.
 That was a rather egregious example of Wrapping Yourself in the Flag.
 But these days, it’s primarily progressives who engage in this kind of patently sleazy rhetoric.
 Just look at the way they attack anyone who disagrees with a particular policy proposal (e.g., if you’re not in favor of this particular policy proposal, clearly it’s because you’re a white supremacist; and if you’re not in favor of this change in the law, clearly it’s because you hate trans people and want to erase their very existence).
 I really don’t think people engaging in this kind of sleazy rhetoric realize how utterly hyperbolic and stupid they sound to everyone who hasn’t sipped their Kool-Aid.

 There is a type of person (you know this person) that loves things (e.g., musicians, bands, musical styles, authors, ideas, causes, movements, etc.) until they become popular.
 If you ask this person what their favorite Bowie song is they’ll invariably choose some random, obscure song found on the B-Side of one of his lesser known albums.
 Now if this person was a die-hard conservative or an avowed elitist, this would be annoying but consistent.
 But alas, this is rarely the case.
 People like this invariably think of themselves as small “d” democrats, egalitarians, men and women of the left, and lovers of humanity.
 And that’s what makes their denigration of all things “popular” so deeply problematic.
 After all, what does it mean to say that something is popular if not to say that the thing in question has been touched by the people?
 Are the people untouchables that defile everything that they touch?
 Are these hipster Brahmans rendered ritualistically impure by contact with popular things?
 I wonder.

 Reflective lefties have found ways, often ingenious ways, to reconcile a theoretical love of the people with an actual contempt for the people.
 None has proven more adaptable than Marx’s notion of false consciousness, though Freud’s idea of denial will do in a pinch, same is true of Gramsci’s equally circular concept of hegemony.
 Regardless, positions of this stamp invariably lead to some species of Leninism.
 The people are, according to this view, deluded idiots; and, as a consequence, all social progress depends upon some sort of a vanguard party, a small minority of enlightened experts—who see things clearly, unlike the rest of us.
 We should, if we know what’s good for us, defer to their superior wisdom.
 If we fail to do so, well, then, either we’re doomed or they’ll just have to seize power and (to borrow Rousseau’s phrase) force us to be free.
-And they wonder why the working class no longer votes for them!
+And they wonder why the working class no longer votes for them.

-It’s always deeply problematic when progressives reduce everything to power à la Thrasymachus—“justice is simply what is good for the stronger” (Plato, The Republic, 338c)—as it undermines the idealism that is the sine qua non of their commitment to social justice.
+It’s always deeply problematic when progressives reduce everything to power à la Thrasymachus — “justice is simply what is good for the stronger” (Plato, The Republic, 338c) — as it undermines the idealism that is the sine qua non of their commitment to social justice.
 Even so, pragmatically speaking, it might make sense to reduce everything to power when you’re trying to wake a sleeping elephant, when the people you wish to mobilize are the silent majority, when the oppressed you wish to mobilize vastly outnumber the oppressors.
 But when the oppressed group you wish to mobilize is a minority group, reducing everything to power is just plain stupid.
 “Cynicism of the Thrasymachean sort,” as the philosopher Martha Nussbaum rightly observes in Cultivating Humanity (1997), “is the best recipe for continued oppression of the powerless.”

 We entertain all sorts of illusions about ourselves when we’re watching a movie like The Hunger Games (2015): that’s part of the fun.
 Among other things, we tell ourselves that we’d be brave and courageous in similar circumstances, that we’d be the Teflon Hero with a heart of gold who manages, against all odds, to stay human through it all.
 But anyone with any knowledge of military history, or some first-hand experience with war, laughs at these presumptions.
 They know that it’s very hard to resist the urge to become a demon when you live in Hell, just as it’s very hard to resist the urge to dehumanize those who systematically dehumanize you.